2.8M

 Priority landscapes

-Hectares under community
+Hectares under protection

-protection by 2030
+community by 2030

-What is the Forest Fire Landscape
+What is the Wildfire Landscape Resilience Fund?

 The first permanent financing facility dedicated to strengthening community and landscape resilience to wildfires in Chile and Latin America.